- What does InternStreet do?

 - Similarly, Skillcrush is an online bootcamp with self-paced options in UX design, web development, and digital marketing.

 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review of the program.

 - If you are looking for a free online digital marketing resource, check out the short courses offered by SEMrush Academy or HubSpot Academy.

 - HackDesign sends weekly design lessons right to your inbox for free, which can be beneficial for aspiring and current product designers.

-- Those interested in online learning platforms can check out Coursera, which offers a wide range of free and low-cost college courses.
+- Those interested in online learning platforms can check out Coursera, Udemy, Skillshare, Pluralsight, and Simplilearn, which offer a wide range of free and low-cost college courses.

 How does InternStreet compare to Pathrise?

 InternStreet is an online bootcamp, with courses for people who are looking to develop the necessary skills to land a job as a web developer, UX designer, or growth/digital marketer.
 Students have access to mentors who work 1-on-1 with them on the course material.
 However, InternStreet does not provide mentorship on the job search and the mentor relationship does not continue after the course ends.